 Additionally, the Neumovent Graph and GraphNet ventilators have been awarded the CE Mark from the European Community and are FDA approved.

-For all of the above, Neumovent is known in over 50 countries and its ventilators are preferred in most hospitals and medical facilities in Argentina, Brazil, Russia, India, Turkey, Mexico, Thailand and the Middle East, among others.
+For all of the above, Neumovent is known in over 50 countries and its ventilators are preferred in most hospitals and medical facilities in Argentina, Brazil, Russia, India, Turkey, Mexico, Thailand, among others.